nachocaru/xaprb.com/content/blog/2008-06-15-what-is-it-like-to-write-a-technical-book.md

 <blockquote><p>Good performance depends on both an optimal schema and optimal indexing.
 Optimizing server settings can improve performance from a few percent to several times, but optimizing a poorly designed or badly indexed schema can improve performance several orders of magnitude. </p></blockquote>

 <p>This paragraph is not very clear, but it's not very unclear, either.
 What's to be done to fix it?
-Well, let's see&#8230; you have to find what's good and bad about it.
+Well, let's see... you have to find what's good and bad about it.
 What's confusing?
 I think "from a few percent to several times" is pretty unclear.
 What are we trying to say here?
 Zoom out: what is the point of the whole paragraph?
 I'd say the main points in this paragraph are a) you need both optimal schema and indexing; b) settings can give a little improvement, but schema can give a lot.
 Now we'll try to figure out how to say that succinctly, and what to leave in and what to leave out.
 What eventually went to print was this:</p>

 <blockquote><p>
 Optimizing a poorly designed or badly indexed schema can improve performance by